Ronath1/audio_transcribe/README.md

 - 🎧 Creating captions for podcasts or videos
 - 🏢 Supporting meeting minutes in businesses
 - 📱 Making applications more accessible to users with hearing impairments

+## 🚀 Features
+- Upload audio files (MP3, WAV, etc.)
+- Automatic speech-to-text conversion
+- REST API for integration into other applications
+- Built on Spring Boot for scalability and flexibility